Soumyaanoop/Sales-Data-Analysis/README.md

-I choose table .
-It shows profit from each product.
+I choose table for showing profit from each product.